imrafaelmerino/java-fun/docs/README.md

 multiple possible options.
 In other words, S is either A or B.

 In FP, optics are used to work with ADTs.
 There are different kinds of optics.
-**Lenses** and **Optionals**(don't confuse with Java Optional class) work great with product-types. **Prisms** help us work with sum-types.
+**Lenses** and **Optionals**(don't confuse them with Java Optional class) work great with product-types. **Prisms** help us work with sum-types.
 Optics allow us to separate concerns.

 It's important to distinguish the following concepts:

 - The action.
 An action is a function that executes some operation over the focus of a path.
-The most important actions are _get_, _set_ and, _modify_.
+The most important actions are _get_, _set_, and, _modify_.
 - The path.
 The path indicates which data to focus on and where to find it within the structure.
 - The structure.
 The structure is the hunk of data that we want to work with.
 The path selects data from within the structure, and that data will be passed to the action.
 - The focus.
-The smaller piece of the structure indicated by the path.
+The smaller piece of the structure is indicated by the path.
 The focus will be passed to the action.

-A Lens zooms in a piece of data within a larger structure. **A Lens must never fail to get or modify its focus.** Optional is another optic just like a lens, **but the focus may not exist**.
+A Lens zooms in on a piece of data within a larger structure. **A Lens must never fail to get or modify its focus.** Optional is another optic just like a lens, **but the focus may not exist**.